Priesthood of All Believers: Explained and Supported in Scripture

 The Influence of Martin Luther on the Priesthood of All Believers

 Yet, much of this history, even the very existence of the U.S. can be linked to the philosophy of Martin Luther who is often credited for turning the church’s attention back to the biblical teaching of the priesthood of all believers.
 He openly expressed his thoughts that the pope and bishops anoint, consecrate, and dress in manners different from common people, but argued that such is no indicator of spirituality or even genuine Christianity.
-His premise was that all baptized believers hold the rites of priests by the authority of 1 Peter 2:9 [4].
+His premise was that all baptized believers hold the rites of priests by the authority of 1 Peter 2:9.
 It is with the zeal of this message that Luther sparked the reformation and the birth of Protestantism.
+(Luther, 1958/1520).

 Luther held three central affirmations that gave fuel to the reformation:

 1) That the role of priests are nothing more than “functionaries” because all believers are priests.
 The functionaries are those who merely serve publicly as priests.
-2) That all believers have the right to interpret scripture, and need not be dependent upon the pope.
-3) That all believers have the authority to call other believers unto the council of the Word of God.

 The Heresy of Nicolaitanism